arnold-c/reproducible-research/guideline.md

 ### Git and Jupyter

 Unfortunately, Git and Jupyter don't always play nicely, so we have to do a few things to try and get around the issues.
 Due to the way the notebooks create and store the outputs from the code, `diffs` become unreadable.
 There are a few ways to get around this.
 The first option is the simplest, but the others provide a little more control over what you see in the `diffs`.
+This is here to serve as an introduction to the tools, but not as a tutorial, so only the links to the documentation have been provided for you to read.

 \****Test out the other options!**\**